ARCTraining/hpc2-software/book/course/spack/existing.md

 Compilers are a bit different to other pieces of software.
-Typically the easiest way to get Spack to use a system compiler is to make sure it's in your path, and then tell Spack to find it:
+Typically the easiest way to get Spack to use a system compiler is to make sure it's in your path (either loading a module, or in this case just using the default system compiler - GCC 8.5.0 on RHEL8), and tell Spack to find it:

 ```bash
 $ spack compiler add